Notable People

 She built a serious institutional career before the pill works became iconic

-Fishman's studio biography shows a long, high-level career that predates the current recognizability of the work.
+Fishman's studio biography shows a long, high-level career that predates the later recognizability of the work.
 She earned her MFA at Yale, her BFA at the Philadelphia College of Art, received a Guggenheim fellowship in 2005-06, won an Anonymous Was a Woman award in 2018, and was inducted into the National Academy of Design in 2020.
 It also records more than two decades of major exhibitions in New York, Chicago, Detroit, Europe, and beyond.

 That history matters because it keeps the work from being misread as a clever one-idea practice.
 Fishman has been operating inside serious contemporary-art institutions for a long time.
 She also led the painting department at Cranbrook from 1992 to 2019, which means she shaped artists as well as objects.